Collybia

-Collybia (in the strict sense) is a genus of mushrooms in the family Tricholomataceae.
-The genus has a widespread but rare distribution in northern temperate areas, and contains three species that grow on the decomposing remains of other mushrooms.
+Collybia (in the strict sense) is a genus of mushrooms in the family Clitocybaceae.
+The genus has a widespread distribution in northern temperate areas, and contains well known species like the blewit, sordid blewit, and frosty funnel, as well as various species that grow on the decomposing remains of other mushrooms.
+The name Collybia means "small coin".

+History of taxonomy

-Until recently a large number of other white-spored species, some very common, were assigned to this genus, but now the majority have been separated into other genera: Gymnopus, Rhodocollybia and Dendrocollybia.
+Until recently a large number of other white-spored species, some very common, were assigned to this genus, but the majority have been separated into other genera: Gymnopus, Rhodocollybia and Dendrocollybia, leaving the genus with only three species.
+Later, research published in 2023 reassigned a number of species previously considered to be in the genus Clitocybe to the genus Collybia, including the edible blewit and brownit mushrooms, expanding the genus once again.